 Preheat oven to 350 degrees Fahrenheit.

 1 teaspoon of minced garlic or garlic paste.
-2 teaspoons of minced ginger or ginger paste:1 cup of grated onion:
+2 teaspoons of minced ginger or ginger paste:

 1 tablespoon of freshly ground coriander seed: